philrz/super/docs/lake/format.md

 adding a commit object to a pool changes nothing until a branch pointer is mutated to point at that object.

-Each atomic journal commit object is a ZNG file numbered 1 to the end of journal (HEAD), e.g., `1.bsup`, `2.bsup`, etc., each number corresponding to a journal ID.
+Each atomic journal commit object is a BSUP file numbered 1 to the end of journal (HEAD), e.g., `1.bsup`, `2.bsup`, etc., each number corresponding to a journal ID.
 The 0 value is reserved as the null journal ID.
 The journal's TAIL begins at 1 and is increased as journal entries are purged.